andedu15/Employee-Tracker/README.md

 ## Description
-Developed a command-line application to manage a company's employee database.
-We used Node.js, Inquierer, and MySQL to developed the back end of the application.
-To begin the application, use must run:
+This App is to build the back end for an e-commerce site.
+I will take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
 ```
 node index.js
 ```